A Structurally Balanced Budget

 It was very prescient reasoning.

-In 2011 the Washington State Budget and Policy Center laid out a road map for emerging from the Great Recession.
-Adopt a policy to increase RDF contributions, especially during periods of tremendous economic growth, to 3.5% of the operating budget.
+In 2010-11, road maps were presented by budget experts for states recovering from the Great Recession.
+A common recommendation: Adopt a policy increasing RDF contributions, especially during periods of tremendous economic growth, to 3.5% of the operating budget.

 Again, it was very prescient reasoning.